-I'm comfortable with difficult conversations about medical conditions, physical symptoms, invasive treatments and traumatic events.
-There's not much I haven't heard about body parts, secretions and the medical kit that keeps people healthy and alive.
-I often speak to people feeling really distressed, who can't see how things will ever change.
-We work together; I have experience in helping individuals with the psychological impact of physical health challenges, and they’re the expert on themselves and their lives.
+I'm comfortable with difficult conversations about the most personal topics including physical symptoms, invasive treatments and traumatic events.
+There's not much I haven't heard about body parts, investigations and the medical kit that keeps people healthy.
+I often speak to people feeling really distressed about traumatic events that have happened to them, who can't see how they will ever recover.
+We work together; I have experience in helping individuals with the psychological impact of physical health challenges and trauma, and they’re the expert on themselves and their lives.

-I integrate Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR) and Interpersonal Therapy (IPT) approaches.
-I make adaptations for neurodivergence, learning difficulties and visual or hearing impairments where needed, to make experience of talking with me as helpful as possible.
-I can help children to process traumatic events, using sandtray techniques that bypass the need to put things into words.
+I integrate Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Eye Movement Desensitisation and Reprocessing (EMDR) and Interpersonal Therapy (IPT).
+I make adaptations for neurodivergence, learning difficulties and visual or hearing impairments where needed, to make the experience of working with me as helpful as possible.
+I can help children to process traumatic events and worries about the future using stories or sandtray techniques that bypass the need to put things into words.

-I have worked in the National Probation and HM Prison services, and since 2005 in NHS community, inpatient, outpatient and rehabilitation settings.
+I have worked in the National Probation and HM Prison services, and since 2005 in NHS community, inpatient and outpatient and settings.
 I have worked with children and adults with a range of problems including offending behaviours, depression, anxiety, OCD, phobias, PTSD, acquired brain injury, eating disorders and self injurious behaviours.
-Since specialising as a Paediatric Clinical Psychologist, I have worked at the Royal Hospital for Sick Children in Edinburgh, St John's Hospital Livingston and currently work part time at the Royal Devon and Exeter Hospital alongside a private caseload.
+I qualifying as a Clinical Psychologist, I have worked at the Royal Hospital for Sick Children in Edinburgh, St John's Hospital Livingston and currently work part time at the Royal Devon and Exeter Hospital alongside a private caseload.

 You can read more information about my training and research on the Orcid organisation website.